JulianGCalderon-FIUBA/apuntes.md/Sistemas Distribuidos/Ley de Gustafson.md

 > Speedup should be measured by scalling the problem to the number of processors, not by fixing the problem size.

-A diferencia de la [[Ley de Amdahl]]

-Tiene un enfoque menos pesimista al calcular el speedup.
-Si no se puede mejorar la solucion, podemos modificar el problema para aprovechar mas los recursos.
+A diferencia de la [[Ley de Amdahl]], Gustafson plantea que el problema no tiene un tamaño fijo: si no podemos mejorar la solución, podemos modificar el problema para aprovechar más los recursos, o realziar mas trabajo en la misma cantidad de tiempo.

-Aumentar el paralelismo puede permitir la modificación del problema original para ejecutar más trabajo, aunque la parte serial no se pueda mejorar.